manimasa/HistogramService/README.md

 # HstService
 The service is for analyzing texts on a web page and return their frequencies.
-It returns to the client top 100 words with lenght over 3.
+It returns to the client top 100 words with length above 3.

  * mvn install